“TL;DR” because this is as short as I could possibly make this article, which is not very short.

 • Somehow beneficial to White nationalists within the West.

-These claims are not just “slightly untrue” or an “easy mistake to make,” they’re quite literally a polar inversion of the truth.
-All of the above can generally be debunked in under ten minutes via a quick web search, or by reading Dugin’s own words.
+These claims are not just “slightly untrue” or an “easy mistake to make,” they are a complete polar inversion of the truth.
+All of the above can generally be debunked in under ten minutes via a quick web search or by reading Dugin’s own words.

-All things considered, he is the last person that “Pro-White” and “Anti-Semitic,” “White Nationalists” would be associating with.
-Yet, he is connected to almost every single major, influential Alt-Right and Identitarian figure.
+All things considered, he is the last person that self-proclaimed “Anti-Semitic” and “Pro-White” Western nationalists should be associating with.
+Yet, he is connected to almost every single influential Alt-Right and Identitarian figure.
 Why?
 Your guess is as good as mine, but it may have something to do with this quote from his book ‘Foundations of Geopolitics:’

-The chaos star is Dugin’s official emblem.
-It’s also found on the Tarot deck of Aleister Crowley, of whom Dugin is a huge fan.
-Dugin is supposedly a “Christian.”
-This LARPing has happened in the past, look up Sabbatean-Frankism.
+The satanic ‘chaos star’ sigil is Dugin’s official emblem.
+It can also be found on the Tarot deck of Aleister Crowley, of whom Dugin is a huge fan.
+Although Dugin claims to be a Christian, he is undoubtedly a LARPing fake convert, akin to the Sabbatean-Frankists.

 Dugin’s words often echo the sentiments of historic globalists, such as the ex-Prime Minister of Israel, who stated that the USSR (Eurasia) will act as the ‘word police’ for the future world government (‘United Nations’), or Kalergi, who founded the EU on behalf of the Rothschilds.

-When you strip back Dugin’s many layers of psychobabble, his ideology is simply a revival of Bolshevism and the USSR (Russian imperialism), merged with later Western Marxist theories on [the deconstruction of] race and gender, and so on.
-He combines all of that with “the planet must unite in the hatred of Whites” style Third Worldism, which he poorly disguises as “anti-Liberalism.”
+In brief, Duginism is Neo-Eurasianist Third Worldism.
+When you strip back Dugin’s many layers of psychobabble, his ideology is simply a revival of Bolshevism and the USSR (Russian imperialism), merged with later Western Marxist theories on race and gender — he is a self-proclaimed fan of Franz Boas.
+He combines all of this ideological nonsense with Third Worldism and the idea that the entire planet must unite in the hatred of Whites (which he poorly disguises as the hatred of “Liberalism”).
 You could say that Duginism is simply ‘Bolshevism 2.0.’
+There is little difference between his ideology and that of Trotsky, Lenin, Stalin, or Mao.

 In FoG, Dugin outlines his ‘Neo-Eurasianist’ geopolitical strategy, which includes a multitude of instructions on how to subvert, manipulate, and conquer various countries in order to create a Eurasianist empire.
 He describes his ideology as “the battle for the world rule of Russians,” stating that “the maximum task is the ‘Finlandization’ of all of Europe.”